Levothyroxine is a medicine used to treat an underactive thyroid gland (hypothyroidism).

-Take levothyroxine once a day in the morning, ideally at least 30 minutes before having breakfast or a caffeine-containing drink like tea or coffee.
+Take levothyroxine once a day in the morning, ideally at least 30 minutes before having breakfast or a drink containing caffeine like tea or coffee.

 Both breakfast and caffeinated drinks can stop your body taking in levothyroxine properly so it doesn't work as well.

 Levothyroxine comes in 25 microgram, 50 microgram and 100 microgram tablets.
 A microgram is a tiny amount - 1,000 times smaller than a milligram.

 You may need to take several different tablets to make up your dose.
 Your doctor will tell you how many tablets to take each day.

 The dose of levothyroxine varies from person to person.

 Although starting doses are usually the same, the dose of levothyroxine you end up taking, or how quickly the dose is increased, depends on your symptoms, hormone levels, age and whether you have any other health problems.

 Adults usually start with a dose between 50mcg and 100mcg taken once a day.
 This may be increased gradually over a few weeks to between 100mcg and 200mcg taken once a day.

 Some people, such as over-50s or people with heart disease, may start on a lower dose.